National Mac And Cheese Day Is A Thing—And It’s Today

 National Mac and Cheese Day is part of this weekend’s food-themed hat trick.
 One day after National Fry Day caused French fry lovers to overload on fried freebies, National Mac and Cheese Day is here, sandwiched between Sunday’s National Ice Cream Day in a trifecta of national food holidays.

-USA Today posted several deals for National Mac and Cheese Day, which pays tribute to the cheese-laden noodle casserole that is a go-to comfort food for many Americans.
+USA Today posted several deals for National Mac and Cheese Day, a July 14 holiday which pays tribute to the cheese-laden noodle casserole that is a go-to comfort food for many Americans.

 According to USA Today, bagel chain Einstein Bros.
 Bagels will feature a free limited edition Mac & Cheese bagel with any purchase for rewards members.
 The Noodles & Company chain will also offer Noodles REWARDS members a free bowl of Wisconsin Mac & Cheese with the purchase of a regular entrée on Saturday, July 14.